Implicit models, latent compression, intrinsic biases, and cheap lunches in community detection: Generative models from community detection methods

-(Strictly speaking, for the description length to be complete we would need to include the amount of information required to transmit the value of $\beta$ up to a desired precision as well --- but since this is a single global parameter, this will amount to an overall small constant that we can neglect.)

-The computation above allows us to ascribe a description length to an arbitrary quality function $W(\A,\bb)$, and hence compare it with any other generative model in its relative ability to provide a plausible account for the data.
+The computation above allows us to ascribe a description length to an arbitrary quality function $W(\A,\bb)$, and hence compare it with any other generative model in its relative ability to provide a plausible account for the data~\footnote{We make the code used to perform these computations for the modularity and Infomap objectives freely available as part of the \texttt{graph-tool} Python library~\cite{peixoto_graph-tool_2014}.}.

 We note that if the quality function being used is already the joint log-likelihood of a generative model, i.e.

 then the above procedure will recover the original description length $\Sigma(\A,\bb) = -\ln P(\A,\bb)$ for $\beta=1$.
 The optimization of the parameter $\beta$ may yield a marginal compression, which will vanish asymptotically if the data happens to be sampled from the same model.